Southampton 1-4 Leicester City

 Corner, Leicester City.
 Conceded by Fraser Forster.

 Attempt saved.
-Harry Maguire (Leicester City) right footed shot from the right side of the box is saved in the centre of the goal.
+Harry Maguire (Leicester City) right footed shot from the right side of the box is saved in the bottom right corner.